syedumerahmedcode/primefaces/README.md

 ## Explanation of Hello World in JSF

+The important points in this section are as follows:

 - In case web.xml is not present in the project, it can be generated via Deployment Descriptor: primefaces ---> Generate Deployment Descriptor Stub.

 - The command to run on terminal is: _mvn jetty:run_